zalando/skipper/docs/tutorials/auth.md

 on it.
 The path for this route can be configured with the `-oauth2-callback-path` parameter.
 If the parameter is not given, it will be `/.well-known/oauth2-callback`

-You can optionally add a `grantLogout()` filter for revoking access and refresh tokens:
+You can optionally add a `grantLogout()` filter to delete token cookie.
+If `-oauth2-revoke-token-url` is set it will revoke access and refresh tokens:

 ```
 foo: